udacity/create-your-own-adventure/english/marshmallow.md

 Which way should you go?
 Only you can decide.

+Keith the Unicorn approaches you.
+He asks you regretfully for a cigarette.
+Do you [wake up](existence/existence.md)?

 Down one path you see a person standing in the middle of the path.
 They look familiar somehow, but you just can't figure out who they are.
 They seem friendly so you decide to go [talk to them.](friendly-person/friendly-person.md)